tre-x/nukem/README.md

   - Tabs (Optional)

 # New Features
+#### Version 3.3
+  - Improved notification system
+    - Notifications now show how many history entries & cookies were removed
+  - Default settings for new users
+    - History, Cache, and Notifications are enabled by default on a new install

 #### Version 3.2
   - Manifest update
+  - New icon

 #### Version 3.1
   - Cache clearing is now optional